XinYing0905/SuperIdol5/TaskAnalysis.md

 ![Office Worker Task 1](Photos/task1persona3)

 Findings from the HTAs for Task 1
-1. Technical Challenges
+1. Technical Challenges<br>
--Many users face delays due to slow website performance on basic devices.
+-Many users face delays due to slow website performance on basic devices.<br>
--Navigation elements often malfunction or fail to respond properly.
+-Navigation elements often malfunction or fail to respond properly.<br>
 -Visual obstructions and layout glitches make it hard to read or interact.

-2. User Experience Problems
+2. User Experience Problems<br>
--Interfaces are poorly adjusted for small screen sizes.
+-Interfaces are poorly adjusted for small screen sizes.<br>
--Disorganized design and dense text reduce readability.
+-Disorganized design and dense text reduce readability.<br>
 -Users often cannot find or reach the legal information they’re looking for.
-3. Emotional and Behavioral Reactions
+3. Emotional and Behavioral Reactions<br>
--Confusion and irritation arise from unclear content and tool limitations.
+-Confusion and irritation arise from unclear content and tool limitations.<br>
--Users frequently abandon the process before reaching a solution.
+-Users frequently abandon the process before reaching a solution.<br>
 -Negative experiences reduce trust and motivation to seek help again.
-4. Barriers to Access
+4. Barriers to Access<br>
 Legal resources do not cater to low-spec devices or unstable internet connections.
 Many people are excluded from accessing their rights due to digital limitations.
-5. Recommendations
+5. Recommendations<br>
--Create fast, efficient platforms that work well on all types of mobile devices.
+-Create fast, efficient platforms that work well on all types of mobile devices.<br>
--Use clear structure, responsive design, and simplified features.
+-Use clear structure, responsive design, and simplified features.<br>
 -Present content in plain language and ensure intuitive navigation for everyone.

 ---